luckyyang/suathebys/README.md

 # Hedwig

+Welcome to Hedwig.
+Hedwig allows you to generate client-side zero-knowledge proofs proving you have received some email and mask out any private data, without trusting a server to maintain a zk-oracle onchain.

 Maintain BTC price feed using newsletter email from provider like Mail Brew.

 This is build on top of ZK Email.